Do I need a special handset in order to connect to the Boost network?

 Boost focus on the ‘Young’ and ‘Active’ segment, sponsoring a number of cool music events and action sports athletes.
 Don’t be fooled, however.
 Even if you don’t meet the description of the marketing and you are an 80 year old grandmother, you can still get the benefit of access to the Telstra 4G network and Boost’s amazing $40 Unlimited with Boost.

 - All plans have a 28 day expiry :

 Many alternatives now offer 30 day recharges.
 It may not seem like much of a difference but it can mean one or two more recharges a year or a difference of 6% in your costs.

 Boost have a reputation not just for value but for innovating their plan range.
 Not to be outdone by Optus Prepaid, Boost Mobile added streamed audio to their entire suite some time ago, too.
 That means you can :

 - Stream Apple Music data free at up to 512 mbps.

 - Note, you will need an existing Apple Music account.
 You can sign up to a trial account to test the service if you do not have one.

-Streamed audio is just one of the entertainment services we are seeing enter the Australian market.
+Streamed audio is just one of the entertainment services which are now available in Australia on phone plans.
 You might be surprised both how many people have a streamed audio account (it’s in the millions of Australians) and how much data you can save when you’re allowed to listen to it data free.